ionify/ionify/README.md

     { id: 'my.ion@doma.in'
     , by: 'a.🇬🇾.developer'
     , in: 'georgetown.guyana.south-america.earth'
-    , is: "the intended module"
+    , it: "identifies the intended module"
     }
 }